rancher/rancher.github.io/rancher/v1.6/en/configuration/access-control/index.md

 If you decide that you no longer want Access Control, click the **Disable access control** button.
 This will make your Rancher instance open to the public and anyone can access your API.
 This is **not** recommended.

-### Session timeout configuration
+### Configuring Session Timeouts

-Session timeouts depend on the expiration time of the session token.
-It expires 16 hours after creation by default.
-This time can be changed using `api.auth.jwt.token.expiry` setting under Admin -> Settings -> Advanced settings.
+By default, session tokens expire 16 hours after creation.
+If this is too long for your needs, you can update the expiration time of the session token.

+1. Under **Admin** -> **Setting** -> **Advanced Settings**, click on the **I understand that I can break things by changing advanced settings**.
+2. Find the **api.auth.jwt.token.expiry** setting and click on the edit icon.
+3. Update the timeout session value and click on **Save**.
+The value is in milliseconds.